ISSArt-LLC/ISSArt-LLC.github.io/posts/2022-04-11-crowdsourcing-in-machine-learning.md

 Trying to find the reason for our failure we changed options of the task: choosing higher or lower level of contractors, decreasing the number of contractors for overlapping; but the quality of the result was always approximately the same.
 We also had situations when every of 10 contractors voted for different variants.
 We should notice that these cases were difficult even for specialists.

-Finally we cut off images with absolutely different votes (with difference more than 50%), and also those images which contractors marked as “no defects” or “not a defect”.
+Finally we cut off images with absolutely different votes (with difference more than 50%), and also those images which contractors marked as "no defects" or "not a defect".
 So we had 30% of the images.

 Final results of the tasks: